GiorgioMorales/giorgiomorales.github.io/_posts/2020-09-21-Minimum Dominating Set: Approximation Algorithm.md

 ![fig2]({{ site.baseurl }}/images/minDomSet.jpg)

 The easiest way to make your first post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.
+For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.asasfsaf